Public Health Courses (PH)

 The Global Service Mission is a hybrid practicum that provides guided opportunities for students to conduct a short-term volunteer service project in their local community, around the United States, or internationally with underserved populations for academic credit.
 Offered credit/no credit basis only.
 Prerequisite(s): junior standing.
 (Variable)

 Exploration of public health issues and problems faced by members of minority vulnerable populations.
-Prerequisite(s): junior standing.
 (Variable)

 Models of delivery of health promotion, disease prevention, and occupational health/safety programs to employee populations.
-Prerequisite(s): junior standing.
-(Spring)
+(Variable)

 PH 3650.
 Complementary, Alternative, and Integrative Health — 3 hrs.

 Introduction to the concepts, theoretical basis, evidence-based analysis, and challenges and issues in integrative health and complementary and alternative medical practices (CAM).
-Integrative, alternative, and complementary medicine covers a broad range of healing philosophies, approaches, and therapies involving the use of holistic or culturally-specific health services and practices in the treatment of illness and disease and embraces an expanded concept of health and illness.
 Prerequisite(s): junior standing.
-(Same as CAP 3152) (Variable)
+[Same as CAP 3152] (Variable)

 PH 3660/5660.
 Public Health Theory — 3 hrs.